 Conducted a district wide communication survey to identify where communication was strong and areas that needed to be addressed.
 The Council evaluated survey results and provided recommendations to the district to strengthen communication district wide.

 How to get involved

-Applications for the 2020 - 2021 school year will be open in the spring.
-The Council meets monthly Sept-June from 5:30 to 7:30 the first Wednesday of the month; there is typically some subcommittee work between meetings.
-Council terms are two-years (renewable once) and begin in September.
+Applications for the 2021 - 2022 school year are currently open and are due June 14, 2021.
+The Council meets monthly Sept-June from 6:00 to 7:30 the first Wednesday of the month; there is typically some subcommittee work between meetings.
+Council terms are two-years and begin in September.
 We value a diversity of community voices and encourage all to apply!

-Contact Erika Garner, 382-1183, email@example.com, if you have any questions or would like to be notified when applications are open.
+Contact Erika Garner, 382-1183, firstname.lastname@example.org, if you have any questions or would like more information.